 Congrats on booking your session!
-I totally get it took a lot of guts to do that and you might be nervous or have questions on how to get the most of your shoot.
-I’ve included information below regarding most concerns , but please don’t hesitate to contact me if for some reason you have an issue that wasn’t addressed.
-It’s my job to make sure you get through this experience while having an AWESOME TIME.
-Let me deal with the ‘getting good images of you’ part done.
-We got this. 🙂
+I know it took a lot of guts to commit to this and you might be nervous or have questions!
+This Guide gives you all the nitty gritty on how to prep, but honestly, your biggest job is just showing up.
+Let me and/or the stylists deal with the ‘getting good images of you’ part done.
+We got this.

 WARDROBE: WTF DO I WEAR?

-The Full Session includes 5 outfit changes (the Petite Session includes 2).
-If you’re doing a Full Session, whether you want to do all 5 is up to you.
-A lot of women assume they need to purchase a bunch of lingerie outfits but that’s not true.
-Boudoir does not have to be bra and panties.
+Most clients assume they need to purchase a bunch of lingerie outfits but that’s not true.
+Boudoir does not have to be bra + panties.
 Some really popular (and more non-traditional outfits include):

 I SUGGEST STAYING AWAY FROM:

-We have items at the studio and all Full Session clients are allowed usage to them.
-While we don’t have a catalog of everything, I can tell you we have about 5 big tulle skirts in assorted colors (a client favorite), two pairs of wings, several bodysuits and random items like cardigans, tanks and teddies.
-We also have a pretty large assortment of bridal accessories like veils.
+We have a Studio Closet and all Full Session clients (booked 2022 or earlier) and Collection Clients (booked after January 2023) are allowed access.
+While we don’t have a catalog of all the items, we have tulle skirts in assorted colors (a client favorite), a set of dove grey wings, several bodysuits and random items like cardigans, tanks, teddies and bodysuits.

-Traditional items like bras, panties, one-piece lingerie (anything that involves an actual bra or panty bottoms) you’ll need to bring with you.
+Traditional items like bras and panties, (like an actual bra with panty bottoms) you’ll need to bring with you.

 HAIR + MAKEUP

-Just come in with clean face (no makeup) but if your face needs moisturizer than apply as needed or bring your favorite kind for the stylist to use.
-For Hair, come in with clean, dry hair with NO product.
-You can wash and condition as normal but it’s better to not have existing product or a buildup of dry shampoo.
+Just come with clean face (no makeup) but if you need moisturizer than apply as needed or bring your favorite kind for the stylist to use.
+For Hair, come in with clean, dry hair, NO product.
+Wash and condition as normal but it’s better to not have existing product or a buildup of dry shampoo.

-If you have a look that you would like for your styling, please bring pictures for the stylists to view.
+If you have a look your prefer, please bring pictures for the stylist.
 They are visual and that method works better most times than trying to explain it.

-If you have ANY allergies to anything whatsoever: specific brand of foundation, eyelash glue, etc., please let the stylist know upon arrival.
+If you have ANY allergies, like specific brand of foundation, eyelash glue, etc., please let the stylist know upon arrival.

 SKIN + NAILS

-A lot of women worry about having the ‘perfect’ flawless body for their shoot and I’m here to tell ya, A) I’ve never seen a flawless body and B) don’t worry about it.
-Have bruising or scars?
+Most clients worry about not having the ‘perfect’ flawless body for their shoot and I’m here to tell ya, A) I’ve never seen a flawless body and B) don’t worry about it.
+Have bruising or a wound that is still healing?
 It’s TOTALLY FINE.
 That is what editing is for! 🙂

-Tanning.
-If you feel you need a little color then go for it but I suggest getting a full, even body tan (no severe tan lines), because whatever you wear for the shoot (or if you decide to be nude for some shots), having really dark legs and a super white butt doesn’t photograph the greatest.
+Excessive Tanning.
+If you feel you need a little color then go for it but I suggest getting a full, even body tan via spray or old fashioned booth (but avoiding severe tan lines).
+A big reason—whatever you wear for the shoot (or if you decide to be nude for some shots), having really dark legs and a super white butt doesn’t photograph well.